The Quest for Liberty

 Now, back to Chavaniac and the Auvergne district.
 When Vichy assumed power, they knew that in order to implement their authoritarian measures, they needed to redefine what freedom was.

 It is not enough to introduce a new idea to combat the pre-existing one.
 While the new idea will gain ground with the youth and may even convert some, it will not eradicate a idea that is rooted in truth.
-The innate desire each person possesses to be free and exercise self-determination is something that is not easily extinguish.
+The innate desire each person possesses to be free and exercise self-determination is something that is not easily extinguished.

 You can’t muzzle that sort of idea.
 It must be uprooted, burned out, destroyed.
 And that’s how Vichy, and subsequently the Nazis (and any totalitarian government before and after) did it.